Anatoly Rubin: Interrogation, investigation and trial

 The most dangerous of the charges against him was that of attempted assassination of Premier Khrushchev, since that carried the death penalty.
 He was endlessly questioned on this point, and had persisted in his absolute denials.
 He refused to accept the court-appointed defense lawyer to defend him, preferring to defend himself.
 Nevertheless, the court appointed a defense attorney, the chairman of the Byelorussian bar.
-The trial lasted five months, four of which he was held in solitary confinement.
+The trial lasted for more than five months (from 8 December 1958 to 29 April 1959), four of which he was held in solitary confinement.
 The treason charge was dropped during the interrogation.
+The KGB's file No.19121-s about the trial and the sentence is stored in Minsk.

 The proceedings were carried out behind closed doors to prevent them from being used by Rubin for advancement of his ideas.
 He pleaded not guilty to all the charges in contrast with his co-defendants, who immediately pleaded guilty.
 He admitted that the literature found in his possession was his, however, he asserted that he did not regard the materials as being anti-Soviet.
 His court appointed lawyer admitted that he was guilty of grave crimes, although he endeavored to mitigate the verdict by recounting his life history: that during the war he had been held in a ghetto and orphaned at the age of 13; that the anti-Semitic Nazis had slaughtered his whole family, which accounted for his adult sensitivity to anti-Semitism; that brushes with a few anti-Semitic hooligans since then had left him over-sensitive, which Zionist propaganda had then exploited.
 Twenty witnesses testified at the trial.
 In his closing remarks, the prosecutor asked that Rubin be sentenced to five years re-education in a labor camp as the organizer of a criminal cell.
 The doctor was sentenced to two years and expulsion from the Communist Party and the wrestler to six months.
-The trial lasted six months, until 29 April 1959; the KGB's file No.19121-s about the trial and the sentence is in Minsk.

 In his closing remarks, Rubin defended his actions, highlighted state-sanctioned anti-Semitism and the suppression of the Jews' national life.
 He declared his goal to leave for his homeland, Israel.
 His defense lawyer had assumed that he would not get more than three years.
-However, after Rubin's speech, the judges reconsidered and sentenced him to six years; the KGB's file on this case is in Moscow.
+However, after Rubin's speech, the judges reconsidered and sentenced him to six years.